|PostgreSQL Reference Manual - Volume 3 - Server Administration Guide|

 - Data Partition Encryption

-- On Linux, encryption can be layered on top of a file system using a “loopback device”.
-This allows an entire file system partition to be encrypted on disk, and decrypted by the operating system.
-On FreeBSD, the equivalent facility is called GEOM Based Disk Encryption (gbde), and many other operating systems support this functionality, including Windows.
+- On Linux, encryption can be layered on top of a file system mount using a “loopback device”.
+This allows an entire file system partition be encrypted on disk, and decrypted by the operating system.
+On FreeBSD, the equivalent facility is called GEOM Based Disk Encryption, or gbde.
 This mechanism prevents unencrypted data from being read from the drives if the drives or the entire computer is stolen.
 This does not protect against attacks while the file system is mounted, because when mounted, the operating system provides an unencrypted view of the data.
 However, to mount the file system, you need some way for the encryption key to be passed to the operating system, and sometimes the key is stored somewhere on the host that mounts the disk.

 - Encrypting Passwords Across A Network

 MD5authentication method double-encrypts the password on the client before sending it to the server.
 It first MD5 encrypts it based on the user name, and then encrypts it based on a random salt sent by the server when the database connection was made.
 It is this double-encrypted value that is sent over the network to the server.
 Double-encryption not only prevents the password from being discovered, it also prevents another connection from using the same encrypted password to connect to the database server at a later time.

 SSL connections encrypt all data sent across the network: the